AdBon88/kata_conways_game_of_life/README.md

 The ```Game``` tests uses concrete ```Grid```, ```Location``` and ```Cell``` objects to test the interaction of these different classes together.
 The final grid display ```string``` is used to check that the game loop has been executed correctly and that the resultant grid configuration is correct when given a starting configuration.
 The starting configuration is obtained by using a Mock IInput object to specify the starting live locations.

 ### Validator tests
-The ```Validator``` class methods returns a boolean to indicate if the input data is valid.
-The validator tests are used to verify that the validator methods' conditions are correct.
+The ```Validator``` class methods returns a ```ValidationResult``` object to indicate if the input data is valid.
+If the parsed input is invalid, an error message will be stored.
+If the input is valid, the result will be stored.
+The validator tests are used to verify that the validator is returning either a result or error message as expected.

 ### InputParser tests
-The ```InputParser``` class methods are used to parse input data from string to either integer or boolean data types if the given input is valid.
-The tests are used to check that the recursive methods in the ```InputParser``` are working correctly, whereby only valid data is parsed.
+The ```InputParser``` class methods are used to parse input data from string to an integer array if the input coordinates are valid numbers.
+The tests are used to check that valid input can be parsed from string to integer, and if not, an exception is thrown.

 ## Dependencies